GhentCDH/Omeka-S-module-SplitFile/README.md

 ### pdf

 Used to split PDF files into component PDF pages.
-Requires [pdfseparate](https://www.mankier.com/1/pdfseparate), a part of the poppler-utils package.
+Requires [pdfseparate](https://www.mankier.com/1/pdfseparate), a part of the poppler-utils package, and [pdfinfo](https://linux.die.net/man/1/pdfinfo), a part of the poppler-utils package.

 ## TIFF Splitters: